...

 HMRC commonly asks for bank statements, accounting records, invoices, payroll information, dividend records, tax returns and supporting calculations relevant to the years under review.
 In personal tax cases, this may also include rental schedules, pension records or benefit information.
 In business cases, it may involve VAT records, payroll data and company accounts.
 Documentation quality often affects how quickly and effectively an enquiry can be resolved.

-The cost depends on the type of enquiry, the number of years involved, the volume of records and the level of HMRC engagement.
-A focused aspect enquiry will usually cost less than a multi-year disclosure, a VAT investigation, or a COP8 or COP9 case.
-What matters most is whether the advice helps contain the issue, improve the handling of HMRC communication and reduce the risk of unnecessary tax, penalties or escalation.
+The cost depends on the type of enquiry, the number of years involved, the volume of records and the level of HMRC engagement required.
+A focused aspect enquiry costs less than a multi-year COP9 disclosure.
+What matters most is whether specialist support reduces the final tax bill, the penalty and the disruption — which in the vast majority of cases it does, often by a significant margin.
+Get in touch for a clear conversation about your situation and what the right level of support would involve.